jhill1/SEPwC.github.io/_sources/Algorithms.rst.txt

 .. hint::

-   Make sure you are very precise in your desciptions
+   Make sure you are very precise in your description